UPHL-BioNGS/Cecret/README.md

 Location: 40.570°N 111.622°W , 9,875 feet (3,010 m) elevation

-Cecret is a workflow developed by [@erinyoung](https://github.com/erinyoung) at the [Utah Public Health Laborotory](https://uphl.utah.gov/) for SARS-COV-2 sequencing with the [artic](https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html)/Illumina hybrid library prep workflow for MiSeq data with protocols [here](https://www.protocols.io/view/sars-cov-2-sequencing-on-illumina-miseq-using-arti-bffyjjpw) and [here](https://www.protocols.io/view/sars-cov-2-sequencing-on-illumina-miseq-using-arti-bfefjjbn).
-Built to work on linux-based operating systems.
+Cecret was originally developed by [@erinyoung](https://github.com/erinyoung) at the [Utah Public Health Laborotory](https://uphl.utah.gov/) for SARS-COV-2 sequencing with the [artic](https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html)/Illumina hybrid library prep workflow for MiSeq data with protocols [here](https://www.protocols.io/view/sars-cov-2-sequencing-on-illumina-miseq-using-arti-bffyjjpw) and [here](https://www.protocols.io/view/sars-cov-2-sequencing-on-illumina-miseq-using-arti-bfefjjbn).
+This nextflow workflow, however, is flexible for many additional organisms and primer schemes as long as the reference genome is "_small_" and "_good enough_."
+In 2022, [@tives82](https://github.com/tives82) added in contributions for Monkeypox virus, including converting IDT's primer scheme to NC_063383.1 coordinates.
+We are grateful to everyone that has contributed to this repo.

+The nextflow workflow was built to work on linux-based operating systems.
 Additional config options are needed for cloud batch usage.

-Although the initial purpose was SARS-CoV-2 sequencing, the core components of Cecret can be used for other organisms with a _good_ reference, such as Monkeypox.
-The defaults put in place for SARS-CoV-2 sequencing, however, are likely not the defaults for other species.
-The library preparation method greatly impacts which bioinformatic tools are recommended.
+The library preparation method greatly impacts which bioinformatic tools are recommended for creating a consensus sequence.
 For example, amplicon-based library prepation methods will required primer trimming and an elevated minimum depth for base-calling.
 Some bait-derived library prepation methods have a PCR amplification step, and PCR duplicates will need to be removed.
 This has added complexity and several (admittedly confusing) options to this workflow.
 Please submit an [issue](https://github.com/UPHL-BioNGS/Cecret/issues) if/when you run into issues.

 It is possible to use this workflow to simply annotate fastas generated from any workflow with pangolin, nextclade, freyja, and vadr.
 Another utility is to find consensus fasta files from fastq files, and add in fasta files that were generated previously or downloaded from [GISAID](https://www.gisaid.org/) or [NCBI](https://www.ncbi.nlm.nih.gov/sars-cov-2/) for multiple sequence alignment (MSA) and phylogenetic tree creation.